MY VIEW FROM THE COCKPIT

 On our first trip to Havana, Cuba, we went knowing we couldn’t even say “Jesus” publicly.
 So our goal was two fold: teach modern surgery and build friendships.
 There was only one Cuban surgeon who spoke English, Luis, and he was a junior resident in ENT.
 He was always with us and his translation in the operating theatre was essential.

 Then in the 18th year, the trip occurred a week after a devastating hurricane struck northern Cuba.
-It then rested for 17 hours directly over a small village of 500 homes.
+The storm then rested for 17 hours directly over a small village of 500 homes.
 All were leveled.
-So this trip, instead of only teaching in the major cities, we used our funds to buy building equipment, cleaning supplies and food.
+So on this trip, instead of only teaching in the major cities, we used our funds to buy building equipment, cleaning supplies and food.

 As we went through the village, we gave away everything we had and fearlessly shared Jesus.
 Luis translated.
 Many of the people were deeply touched and prayed with us to invite Jesus into their hearts.

-About sunset, Luis stepped forward and said, “I want this!”
+About sunset, Luis stepped forward and said, “I want what Jesus offers!”

 We were shocked and thrilled.
 Today, Luis is one of the top surgeons in Cuba but far more important, he is one of the top evangelists!